kodecocodes/swift-algorithm-club/README.markdown

 - Red-Black Tree
 - Splay Tree
 - Threaded Binary Tree
+- [Segment Tree](Segment Tree/).
+Stores intervals and can answer which intervals (or segments) contain a given point.
 - kd-Tree
 - [Heap](Heap/).
 A binary tree stored in an array, so it doesn't use pointers.
 Makes a great priority queue.
 - Fibonacci Heap